blue-pho3nix/blue-windots/README.md

 > Optional, but recommended.

 ### If You Want to Change the Desktop Images
-- You can preview the current desktop images [here](https://github.com/blue-pho3nix/blue-windots/tree/Andromeda/config/theme/Andromeda/Wallpapers) before installing...
+- You can preview the current desktop images [here]<link> before installing...
 - You can always edit them in your Git clone if you want the diff background images to be automatically set to slideshow during installation.

 ---